certainlyakey/Indesign-scripts/README.md

 - toggle different vertical justification modes from keyboard
 - and others.

+You can make use of them by putting the ones you like into Indesign's Scripts folder and them assigning to them some keyboard shortcut via `Edit->Keyboard Shortcuts`.

 I hope you find it useful and offer your ideas and suggestions.